Ch4nKyy/BG3WASD/doc/guide.md

 ## CastOrCancelAbilityHook

-Search for the string ```h61f300a7g2cfcg4536gad62gde94e92935ca```.
-It should only have 1 xref in the function I name CallSpecificCommandFunction.
-TODO This doesn't work anymore as of Patch 6!
-I now found it through the Settings ptr.
+I found it through the Settings ptr.
 The order of xrefs is almost identical, even for different binaries.
 The Settings ptr is referenced 3 times in this function and put into rcx.

 In the middle of this function, there is a call to a subfunction with many parameters, the last